Credit: @roddypittman on Instagram

 6. Lake George (Adirondacks)

 Take a stroll down Canada Street and admire tens of thousands of holiday lights and decorations adorning the famous lakeside Shepard Park.
-Transport yourself to a true winter wonderland at Ice Castles and feel the frost at winterfest with dog sledding, tubing, horse-drawn sleigh rides, and more.
-Let the holiday spirit consume you all winter long with Winter Carnival weekends throughout February.
+Every year, Lake George ushers in the holiday season with Lite Up the Village complete with an ugly sweater contest, fire truck parade, and fireworks show.
+Let the holiday spirit consume you all season long with Winter Carnival weekends throughout February.
 A tradition since 1961, this family-fun attraction features the infamous outhouse races, where teams construct hilariously artistic, and hopefully aerodynamic outhouses that race across the frozen lake.
 Warm up with a chili cookoff and fireside s’mores or chill out with make-your-own sundaes.
 Stay for fireworks every Saturday night and spend the night at the Inn at Erlowest, a mansion built in 1898 offering 10 unique suites overlooking the lake.
 Looking to add to your arctic experience?
-Dine inside a glowing igloo, right on the grounds of the inn, and enjoy superb farm-to-table dining and an extensive wine list.
+Dine inside a glowing and heated igloo, right on the grounds of the inn, and enjoy superb farm-to-table dining and an extensive wine list.

 7. Manhattan (NYC)

-New York City also goes big for Hanukkah, holding menorah lighting ceremonies at Grandy Army Plaza in both Brooklyn and Central Park, with the latter being home to the world’s largest menorah.
+New York City also goes big for Hanukkah, holding menorah lighting ceremonies at Grand Army Plaza in both Brooklyn and Central Park, with the latter being home to the world’s largest menorah.
 The Brooklyn event is celebrated with live music, hot latkes, and gifts for kids.
-There are also celebrations for Kwanzaa, including a day of festivities honoring African American heritage, culture, and community at the Apollo Theater and five days of music, dance, art-making, and more at the Brooklyn Children’s Museum.
+There are also Kwanzaa celebrations at the Apollo Theater and five days of music, dance, art-making, and more at the Brooklyn Children’s Museum.
+After all that excitement, glide on over to Brooklyn Bridge Park for ice skating beneath the iconic Brooklyn Bridge and spectacular views of the magical Manhattan skyline!

 A group of people strolls along the snowladen sidewalk in Ellicottville